spsc0894/face_counter/README.md

 ## Introduction

-This application count the number of faces in each frames and displays the total count of faces along with the video stream on grafana dashboard
+This application count the total number of faces and displays the total count of faces along with the video stream on grafana dashboard

 ## How it Works
 - The application uses haar cascade face detection model to detect faces and take input from camera.
-It updates the count of faces for each frame to MySQL database and the final visualization can be seen on Grafana dashboard
+It updates the change in count of faces for each frame to MySQL database and the final visualization can be seen on Grafana dashboard

 ## Setup
 ### Get the code